-6.2.
-Potential risks
+6.2 Potential risks

-6.2.1.
-Unapproved schedules and vaccines
+6.2.1 Unapproved schedules and vaccines

-6.2.1.1.
-Cohort A
+6.2.1.1 Cohort A

 A subset of participants will be receiving a second vaccination different from the full dose BNT162b2 that is now recommended in the current UK approved schedule.
-Furthermore, those randomised to receive NVXCoV2373 will be receiving a vaccine that is yet to receive MHRA emergency approval for use in adolescents.
-However, NVXCoV2373 is approved for use in adults, and has been administered to 2247 adolescents in a Phase 3 clinical trial, without raising significant safety concerns.22 A mixed BNT162b2/ NVXCoV2373schedule has already been studied in COMCOV2 in those over 50 years of age and similarly found to be well tolerated with no safety concerns.20
+Although NVXCoV2373 is not recommended in the current UK approved schedule, it has been approved for use in 12- to 17-year-olds by the MHRA.
+Furthermore, it has been administered to 2247 adolescents in a Phase 3 clinical trial, without raising significant safety concerns.
+A mixed BNT162b2/ NVXCoV2373schedule has already been studied in COMCOV2 in those over 50 years of age and similarly found to be well tolerated with no safety concerns.